-3. Responsibilities of the Researcher Requesting Phlebotomy Services:

-- When setting up blood draws for a new IRB protocol, the researcher, research assistant, or designated representative ("researcher") must provide the Stamps Health Services laboratory with copies of the IRB letter of approval and the IRB-approved and date-stamped consent form. - Consent forms must list exclusionary criteria, such as: - Current pregnancy - History of immunodeficiency or HIV infection - History of allergy to latex - Blood donation of 550 ml. of whole blood during the immediate past 8 week period - Weight less than 110 lb. regardless of age - Suspected anemia - A copy of the donor's signed consent form must be presented to the Stamps Health Services Laboratory personnel at the blood draw appointment. - The researcher named in the IRB protocol must accompany donors to the SHS Laboratory. - The researcher must provide the necessary supplies for each draw (phlebotomy) including, but not limited to, 21ga butterfly needle or at minimum, a 23ga butterfly needle with attached adapter for syringes, syringes, anti-coagulant, and Georgia Tech Environmental Health & Safety-approved transport carrier. - It is the responsibility of the researcher to adequately prepare the syringes and/or tubes for use. - It is the responsibility of the researcher to receive from the Stamps Health Services Technologist the filled syringe and/or
+- Responsibilities of the Researcher Requesting Phlebotomy Services - When setting up blood draws for a new IRB protocol, the researcher, research assistant, or designated representative ("researcher") must provide the Stamps Health Services laboratory with copies of the IRB letter of approval and the IRB-approved and date-stamped consent form. - Consent forms must list exclusionary criteria - Current pregnancy - History of immunodeficiency or HIV infection - History of allergy to latex - Blood Donation of 500 mls of whole blood during the immediate past 8-week period - Weight less than 15 kg regardless of age - Suspected anemia

-- tube and to transfer the collected sample into the appropriate vial. - It is the responsibility of the researcher to adequately store, label, designate and transport the filled syringe and/or tube from Stamps Health Services laboratory phlebotomy area to the research facility in an approved container. - It is the responsibility of the researcher to track volume drawn from each donor to prevent excessive sampling from the same donor within an 8 week period.
-No more than 500 ml. of whole blood can be obtained from any donor during an 8 week period. - The Stamps Health Services Laboratory will maintain a confidential log of donor information and eligibility to participate in the IRB approved study, date and time of phlebotomy, and blood volume drawn.
-The researcher will coordinate with Stamps Health Services Laboratory personnel to complete and maintain the confidential log.
+- A copy of the donor's signed consent form must be presented to the SHS Laboratory personnel at the blood draw appointment. - The researcher named in the IRB protocol must accompany donors to the SHS Laboratory. - It is the responsibility of the researcher to adequately prepare the syringes and/or tubes for use. - It is the responsibility of the researcher to transfer the collected sample to the appropriate vial if needed. - It is the responsibility of the researcher adequately store, label, designate and transport the collected specimens from the SHS laboratory phlebotomy area to the research facility in an approved container. - It is the responsibility of the researcher to track volume drawn from each donor to prevent excessive sampling from the same donor within an 8-week period. - NOTE: No more than 500 mls. of whole blood can be obtained from any donor during an 8-week period. - SHS Laboratory will maintain a copy of the signed consent form and a confidential log of donor information and eligibility to participate in the IRB approved study, date and time of phlebotomy, and blood volume drawn.